dansiviter/gcp-util/log/README.md

 ### `java.util` Logger (JUL) ###

-> :information_source: Don't place the exception within the message.
-This will be appended separately within `stack_trace` property and Error Reporting will use that.
-For JBoss Logging that could be as simple as `%s`.
+Inspired by `com.google.cloud.logging.LoggingHandler` but one major limitation is it's use of `com.google.cloud.logging.Payload.StringPayload` which heavily limits the data that can be utilised by GCP. `uk.dansiviter.gcp.log.jul.JulHandler` uses `JsonPayload` to provide broader support to Cloud Logging's features.

+> :warning: The `java.util.logging.Formatter` for `uk.dansiviter.gcp.log.jul.JulHandler` is fixed as an contexual information is already provided.
+If you wish to add more information use `uk.dansiviter.gcp.log.EntryDecorator`.

 #### File Config ####

-Inspired by `com.google.cloud.logging.LoggingHandler` but one major limitation is it's use of `com.google.cloud.logging.Payload.StringPayload` which heavily limits the data that can be utilised by GCP.
-This implementation does not use that to give broader support to Cloud logging's features.

 Example `java.util.logging.config.file` file config: